brandon-rhodes/pyephem/ephem/doc/date.rst

     >>> print('Behind the date %s is the number %f.' % (d, d)) Behind the date 1984/5/30 16:23:45 is the number 30831.183161.

+PyEphem uses the modern Gregorian calendar unless you ask about a date from back before the Gregorian calendar started, in which case it switches to the old Julian calendar.
+Pope Gregory XIII made the date skip ten days ahead to resynchronize the months with the seasons when he instituted his new calendar.
+You can see this jump by asking about the date on either side of the change:

+    >>> print(ephem.Date(-115860.0))
+    1582/10/4 12:00:00
+    >>> print(ephem.Date(-115859.0))
+    1582/10/15 12:00:00

 Time zones
 ----------